Burgestrand/kbc19/README.md

 This is a sample Rails 6 app to house an action cable adapter implementation.
 It's a book keeping application for Santa Claus, to keep track of children.

-It's been stripped down to remove distractions.
+It has been stripped down to remove distractions.

 1. No asset pipeline, sprockets, webpack, etc.
 1. No action mailer/mailbox/text.